 About Dr. Kaplan

-Deanna Kaplan, PhD (she/hers) is an Assistant Professor in the Department of Family and Preventive Medicine at Emory University School of Medicine.
-Trained as a clinical psychologist, Dr. Kaplan’s work develops and optimizes ambulatory assessment methods for research in clinical science and behavioral medicine, with a particular focus on investigating mechanisms of integrative, mind-body approaches to care.
-She holds an adjunct appointment in Emory’s Department of Psychology and is appointed faculty for several Emory centers, including the Winship Cancer Institute, Emory Spiritual Health (ESH), the Emory Center for Psychedelics and Spirituality (ECPS), and the Advancement of Diagnostics for a Just Society (ADJUST) Center.
+Deanna Kaplan, PhD (she/hers) is a licensed clinical psychologist and an Assistant Professor in the Department of Family and Preventive Medicine at Emory University School of Medicine.
+Dr. Kaplan has more than a decade of experience using wearable and smartphone-based technologies to study the real-world dynamics of health processes and clinical change during peoples’ daily lives.
+This research is grounded in a biopsychosocial-spiritual model of health, and she serves as Director of Health Technologies for Emory Healthcare’s Spiritual Health division.
+She holds an adjunct appointment in Emory’s Department of Psychology and is appointed faculty for several Emory centers, including the Winship Cancer Institute, the Emory Center for Psychedelics and Spirituality (ECPS), and the Advancement of Diagnostics for a Just Society (ADJUST) Center.
 She also holds an appointment as an adjunct Assistant Professor at Brown University in affiliation with the Center for Digital Health.
 Dr. Kaplan received her PhD in Clinical Psychology from the University of Arizona, completed her predoctoral clinical internship at the Alpert Medical School of Brown University, and completed a postdoctoral research fellowship at Brown University, where she received an F32 National Research Service Award (NRSA) from the National Institutes of Health (NIH).
-Her research has been funded by the NIH, the Georgia Clinical and Translational Science Alliance, and the Philanthropic Educational Foundation, among others.
-She serves as an editorial board member for the journal Translational Behavioral Medicine and is the current Digital Health area editor for the Oxford Research Encyclopedia of Global Public Health.
+Her research has been funded by the NIH, the Georgia Clinical and Translational Science Alliance, the Tiny Blue Dot Foundation, and the Vail Health Foundation, among others.
+She was named as a 2025 Rising Star by Genomics Press for her work in mental health assessment technology innovation.